redmix-run/redmix/.github/actions/set-up-rsc-project/README.md

 This action creates a RW project with Streaming SSR and RSC support set up.
 It's used for RSC smoke tests.

-It runs `yarn create redmix-app -y ...` to set the project, and then upgrades it to the latest canary release of Redwood.
-After that it runs `experimental setup-streaming-ssr` and `experimental setup-rsc` followed by a build of the rw app.
+It runs `yarn create redmix-app -y ...` to set up the project, and then upgrades it to the latest canary release of Redmix.
+After that it runs `experimental setup-streaming-ssr` and `experimental setup-rsc` followed by a build of the rx app.
 Finally it runs `project:copy` to get the latest changes to the framework (i.e. the changes introduced by the PR triggering this action) into the project.